This post may contain affiliate sales links. Please see our full disclosure policy for details.

-- Rice Krispie Treats- Store bought work great.
-They will work as the anchor in the middle of the bundt cake.
+- Rice Krispie Treats– Straight from the snack aisle, they work as the anchor in the middle of the bundt cake.
+If you prefer to make your own, this Chocolate Rice Krispie Treat would work wonderfully.

 - Oreo Cookie Crumbs– You can make them by smashing cookies in a zipper bag with a rolling pin.
 If you don’t have time you can find Graham Cracker Crumbs in the baking section of the grocery store as an alternative.